Co-op Patronage Seedling Grants

 - Please use our grant application form to apply for a 2015 Co-op Patronage Seedling Grant.
 You may attach extra pages as needed.

-- Applications are due no later than Monday, June 29, 2015 at 5pm.
-Digital applications can be submitted to email@example.com.
+- 2015 applications were due no later than Monday, June 29, 2015 at 5pm.
+Digital applications can be submitted to firstname.lastname@example.org.
 Hard copies can be submitted to our Customer Service desk or mailed to City Market, Attn: Allison Weinhagen, 82 South Winooski Avenue, Burlington VT 05401.

 - Although we would like to support every worthwhile project, due to the volume of applications and the nature of limited budgets, it may not be possible for us to fulfill every request.
 Please note that grants are for specific projects and we will not consider grant requests for general operating funds.
 In addition, we do not donate or grant funds to individuals, partisan organizations, or organizations that advance a particular religious belief.